bocoup/web-platform-contribution-guide/src/skills.rst

 ^^^^^^^^^^^^^^^^^^^

 We can also ask web developers (by survey, on twitter, in community forums) about their preferences.
-If you are working on a "compatibility bug" where different browsers treat the same piece of HTML or CSS code differently, then it’s a good idea to consider not only what the whole web is doing, but what web developers say they would ideally like to see happen.
+If you are working on an interoperability bug where different browsers treat the same piece of HTML or CSS code differently, then it’s a good idea to consider not only what the whole web is doing, but what web developers say they would ideally like to see happen.

 We can develop a solution to a web platform issue based on the data we look at and the feedback we collect from web developers.
 We then also seek feedback from spec authors and implementers on this solution.